|December||The Joys of Christmas|

 Our third concert, titled Into the West, includes music from, and inspired by, the Great American West Coast.
 We’ll perform Whitacre’s charming Goodnight Moon, and Come to the Woods by Jake Runestad, based on the writings of John Muir.
 Also featured is the world premiere of a work by Eric Tuan, using text by this year’s winner of Schola Cantorum’s Poetry Contest, and much more.

-Our final concert of Season 56 features thrilling performance of Elijah, by Felix Mendelssohn.
+Our final concert of Season 56 features a thrilling performance of Elijah by Felix Mendelssohn.
 This massive piece, sung in English, features double chorus, four soloists and Sinfonia Schola Cantorum.
 You’ll be inspired to hear Schola’s confidence and power as the great oratorio choir audiences have come to love.

 Are you interested in singing with Schola Cantorum?
-Come rehearse with us on Monday night, September 9, and see whether you like it!
+Come rehearse with us on Monday night, January 6, 2020, and see whether you like it!
 We start at 7:15 pm at Los Altos United Methodist Church.
 No reservation needed.
 Schola Cantorum is open to adult, musically skilled singers from all backgrounds and all walks of life.
+More information here.